Uploading a disk image to Yandex Cloud

 Create a new image using the create REST API method for the Image resource or the ImageService/Create gRPC API call.
 In the request, specify the link to the image.

-Once created, the image will have the CREATING
+Once created, the image will get the CREATING

 status.
-Wait until the image status changes to READY
+Wait until its status changes to READY

 before using it.